JAndrassy/ArduinoOTA/README.md

 * Arduino SAMD boards like Zero, M0 or MKR and the new "Nano 33 IoT"
 * nRF5 board supported by [nRF5 core](https://github.com/sandeepmistry/arduino-nRF5).
 * boards supported by ESP8266 and ESP32 Arduino boards package
+* any board with MCU with SD bootloader

 ## Supported networking libraries